What is the Risk Free Rate?

 The risk-free rate assumption is also a key input in the estimation of the weighted average cost of capital (WACC) of a company.

-As mentioned in the earlier section, the CAPM estimates the cost of equity based on the risk-free rate of return and the additional risk (and required return) associated with the investment.
+The CAPM estimates the cost of equity based on the risk-free rate of return and the additional risk (and required return) associated with the investment.
+But the cost of debt can also be estimated by adding a certain spread based on the risk profile (i.e. default risk premium) of the company to the risk-free rate.

 Therefore, if the risk-free rate increases, there will be increased pressure on the equity risk premium to compensate investors more for the amount of risk undertaken (and vice versa).